There can be some savings to be made by buying a used car in Northern Ireland and importing it to Ireland.

 Wise is authorised by the UK Financial Conduct Authority under the Electronic Money Regulations.

-Buying Used Cars in Northern Ireland
+Buying Used Cars in Great Britain (NOT NI)

 You have to pay VAT on all used and new cars imported from Great Britain to Ireland.